jcgatica-dlh/OneRepMax/README.md

-#FitBod One Rep Max and Charts Coding Assessment
+# FitBod One Rep Max and Charts Coding Assessment
 by Juan C Gatica

+## Build Notes
 Please note that this app pulls in the Swift Algorithms package using the Swift Package Manager, which is used in chunking the workout data by day (when displaying the chart)

+## Run Notes
 To actually run, you can either have text files already present on the device's Downloads folder, or you can drag a file onto the simulator.
 Please note that if the application is already installed, the file will automatically be opened by the app.
-To test the file browser, it looks like you have to make sure to uninstall the application before dragging files onto it.
+To test the file browser, it looks like you have to make sure to uninstall the application before dragging files onto the simulator.

 This application displays a welcome screen with a single button, which brings up a file browser.
 As long as a text file with a .txt extension is present on the